 - Adaptability: Every student that you counsel will be different from the other.
 As counsellors, you need to adapt and change your counselling styles basis your students. you cannot use the same method to approach every student.

-Thus observe your students, make them feel comfortable, get them to share and adapt a counselling style that is the best suited for them.
+Thus observe your students, make them feel comfortable, get them to share and adopt a counselling style that is the best suited for them.

 - Develop Good Communication Skills: Career counselling is a continuous process.
 Whenever a student requires career guidance, you should know that he/she will need your support throughout the journey until he/she makes a career selection.
 Therefore, it’s important to have good communication skills.
 From understanding their requirements to suggesting a suitable career path, your communication plays a vital role.